rustyscreeps/screeps-game-api/cargo-screeps/README.md

 ### `build`:

-1. during build stage, shell out to https://github.com/koute/cargo-web for actual building the rust code.
+1. run https://github.com/koute/cargo-web to actually build rust source
-2. strip off header / surrounding function `cargo-web` generates for a generic JS file, since we know we're deploying to node
+2. strip off header / surrounding function `cargo-web` generates for a generic JS file to load from web or from local filesystem
-3. append call to `__initialize` function which cargo-web generates, using `require('compiled')` to get the WASM bytes
+3. append initialization call using bytes from `require('<compiled module name>')`
-4. create `target/main.js` containing processed JS and copy WASM file to `target/compiled.wasm`
+4. put processed JS into `target/main.js` copy compiled WASM into `target/compiled.wasm`

 ### `upload`:

-1. run build.
+1. run build
 2. read `target/*.js` and `target/*.wasm`, keeping track of filenames
 3. read `screeps.toml` for upload options
-4. upload all read files to server, using filenames as the filenames on the server.
+4. upload all read files to server, using filenames as the filenames on the server

 ### `copy`:

-1. run build.
+1. run build
 2. copy compiled main file and WASM file (default `main.js` and `compiled.wasm`) from `target/` to `<destination directory>/<branch name>/`
 3. if pruning is enabled, delete all other files in `<destination directory>/<branch name>/`

 ### `deploy`:

-1. run build.
+1. run build
-2. run `upload` or `copy` depending on the `default_deploy_mode` configuration option.
+2. run `upload` or `copy` depending on the `default_deploy_mode` configuration option

 ### `check`: